You want to hire a talented but affordable graphic designer, and someone suggests Upwork.

-When you hire a freelancer on this platform there are two types of payment – for fixed price contracts and for hourly gigs.
+When you hire a new freelancer on this platform, there are two types of payment – for fixed price contracts and hourly contract gigs.

-For fixed price contracts, clients need to make deposits in an escrow account.
-The money is released to the freelancer once the job is done or on reaching specific milestones in the project, whatever has been decided between the two parties.
+For fixed price contracts, employers need to make deposits in an escrow account.
+The money is released to the freelancer once the job is complete.
+Or it may be released when the freelancer reaches specific milestones in the project, as discussed with the client.

-On hourly jobs, clients are billed every Monday for the previous week’s hours based on the freelancers’ work diary that records number of hours put in a job with work-in-progress snapshots.
+On hourly contract jobs, employers are billed every Monday for the previous week’s hours based on the freelancers’ work diary that records the number of hours put in a job with work-in-progress screenshots.

-Payments can be made through credit card, debit card, bank accounts (US clients only) and PayPal.
-These payment accounts need to be verified by Upwork.
+You can make payments through credit card, debit card, bank accounts (US clients only), PayPal, Payoneer (outside the U.S.), and M-Pesa (Kenya only).
+These payment accounts need to be verified by the Upwork platform.

-As a client you get to define milestones in fixed price jobs.
-Payment is released to the freelancer only after you have received and approved the work.
-For hourly jobs you can check a freelancers’ work diary before approving payment.
+As a client, you get to define milestones in fixed price jobs.
+Payment is released to the freelancer only after you’ve received and approved the work.
+For hourly jobs, you can check a freelancer’s work diary before approving payment.

-Freelancers are assured payment for hours clearly worked on the project using the Upwork Desktop App.
-On fixed rate projects the client deposits a milestone payment into escrow before work begins.
+Freelancers are assured payment for hours worked on the project using the Upwork Desktop App.
+The client deposits a milestone payment into escrow on fixed-rate projects before work begins.

 However, it sometimes gets tricky.

-There have been cases where freelancers have finished a job but the client has refused payment on some pretext – like unsatisfactory quality.
-Similarly, clients sometimes make the final payment but aren’t given complete access to all deliverables of a project (code files, graphics, templates, etc.) by the freelancer.
+There have been cases where a freelance developer or freelance writer has finished a job, but the client has refused payment on some pretext – like unsatisfactory quality.
+Similarly, clients sometimes make the final payment but aren’t given complete access to all deliverables of a project (code files, graphics, templates, etc.) by the freelance developer.

-This means as a client you don’t get access to the job you have paid for and as a freelancer you can’t get your money.
+This means as a client, you don’t get access to the job you’ve paid for, and as a freelancer, you can’t get your money.

 As a client…